mindscan-de/BrightFlux/README.md

   * save width information by (column name list)-hash such that the width is preserved for future uses or derived frames.
   * add Markers to annotation dataframe
   * add Videotimestamp annotations to annotation dataframe

-* provide measuring tools (e.g. time difference between two or more messages) e.g. performance measurements
-* sync log message with video, e.g. select a log entry and then show the content of the video at exactly this timestamp

 ### Next